rahulpedduri/rahulpedduri.github.io/_posts/2017-12-19-time-range-join-2(time-slicing).markdown

 Lets consider a dataset

-[INSERT EXAMPLE DATASET]
+[TODO: INSERT EXAMPLE DATASET]

 #### The algorithm
 1. Generalize the datasets and combine them.
 2. Partition the data and sort them.
 3. Calculate partial-aggregate and final-map per partition.
+4. Filter, partition and sort within partitions.
-4. Calculate initial-aggregate for every partition.
+5. Calculate initial-aggregate for every partition.
-5. Merge initial-aggregate with partial-aggregate.
+6. Merge initial-aggregate with partial-aggregate.

 ### Stage 1: Generalize the datasets and combine them:
 This is similar to the previous post.
 Except, `G` has an extra field - `time-bucket`.